 How Pitt Has Prepared

-We’ve completed a number of critical projects to help keep our community healthy and safe.
+We completed a number of critical projects to help keep our community healthy and safe in 2020.

-- Pitt face coverings will be provided for students, faculty and staff when returning to campus.
+- Pitt face coverings were provided for students, faculty and staff when returning to campus in 2020.

 - A group of students have partnered with Dean Bonner to write the Pitt Community Compact, a set of health and safety principles that students, faculty and staff on campus will pledge to uphold.